rsyncOSX/RsyncOSXdocs/content/post/configuration.md

-title =  "Configurations (tasks)" tags = ["configurations"] categories = ["development"]
+title =  "Configurations (tasks)" tags = ["configurations"] categories = ["development"] description = "The swift class and struct for configurations."
 +++
 The configurations are read from the permanent storage and kept in memory until a new profile is loaded or RsyncOSX quits.
 Each record (one task) are read from permanent storage as a NSDictionary item, copied to a Configuration and loaded into an Array<Configuration>.